emd/modulefiles/README.md

 You will need to change this to the top-level directory of `<package>` on your account (the top-level directory is the directory created when pulling from the github repo).
+The `mitpci` package is special in that it depends on `random_data`, `bci`, `magnetics`, and `distinct_colours`;
+as a result, there is an additional TCL variable named

+    modulefiles_dir

+You should change this to the directory containing the modulefiles for `random_data`, `bci`, `magnetics`, and `distinct_colours`.

 That's it!
 You shouldn't need to change anything else in the modulefile.
-The `random_data` and `mitpci` modules can then be loaded, unloaded, etc., as is discussed in the above-linked Iris documentation.
+The modules can then be loaded, unloaded, etc., as is discussed in the above-linked Iris documentation.